vuminhdiep/Scheme-hw7/README.md

 When doing depth first search in the-store!, we need to consider different cases whether the element in the-store! is a proc-val, ref-val or list-val to handle them.

-The garbage collector is called in the REP loop statically, so whenever we want to invoke garbage collector we use command !force-gc
+The garbage collector is called in the REP loop statically, so whenever we want to invoke garbage collector we use command !force-gc and at the end of REP loop the garbage collector is called

 3.The function of individual functions as parts of the solution.